ltrxn/Notes/College/Complex Coffee.md

+Focal points

+- Wanting to know why.
+- Where my drive for pursuit of knowledge comes from.
+- Analogies between coffee and my view on research.
+- Big picture

+Format

-- So many people drink coffee ritually everday, but never give it more thought (cough cough my parents)
+- Hook: so many people drink coffee ritually everday, but never give it more thought (cough cough my parents)
-- Discovering the reason behind the appeal led to finding out that it's more complex than I ever thought.
+- Begining of story: Discovering the reason behind the appeal led to finding out that it's more complex than I ever thought.
-  - Learned to never take things at face-value; everything is more complex than we thought
+  - Lesson: Learned to never take things at face-value; everything is more complex than we thought
-- Math
+- Connection 1: Math
   - Sometimes we are taught to do x and y without giving much thought
-  - I would always probe deeper.
+  - I'd always probe deeper
-  - Similar to coffee because people accept it like that because it works (caffeine boost)
+  - Analogy to coffee: People accept coffee's taste because they just want to get that caffeine boost = people accepting formulas without understanding it because they just want to find the answer.
 - Socially
   - Coffee to me means one on one time with other people.
 When I say wanna grab a coffee, I mean wanna talk and learn about each others perspevtive.
 - Conclusion
   - Dumb comparison, but it's what I think about when I sit down to enjoy a good ol' cup of joe.

+big picture, chemistry=scientific way

+not Average person

+order cup of coffee, taste think of process

+Acknowledge social -->